aaronpwinter/Ray-Tracing-Data-Structures/README.md

 - Construction of this tree is basic assuming a partition finding algorithm is present.
   - First find a partition using some algorithm, and assign those triangles to two children nodes.
   - For each child node, construct a bounding box.
 (Note that these bounding boxes can exclusively be within the parent bounding box)
-- While traversal of the tree is simple, similar to the above two trees, a key difference is that the algorithm cannot early terminate, as some bounding boxes may overlap others.
+- While traversal of the tree is simple, similar to the above two trees, a key difference is that the algorithm cannot early terminate, as some node bounding boxes may overlap others.
+Traversal can still avoid exploring nodes which do not intersect a given ray, but *all* nodes that do intersect the ray *must* be traversed.
+- The only algorithm implemented for finding BVH partitions is SAH:
+  - The general form of the SAH algorithm is near identical to the KD-Tree, with the main difference being that SAH bounding boxes are constructed by continually merging triangle bounding boxes.
+The base algorithm still iterates over "all" possible partitions, being the partitions along each of the three axes.
+  - Since there is a large overhead associated with constantly expanding SAH bounding boxes, in addition to the large amount of possible partitions (*3n*), bucketing has also been implemented to save on BVH construction time while possibly sacrificing tree optimality.
+Using bucketing, only a small amount of possible partitions are compared per node per dimension (in this case, 12), leading to a greatly decreased construction time of the tree.

 ### Usage (Nori)
 - To use the BVH, one of the following statements can be placed within the `Accel()` constructor of the [accel.cpp](src/accel.cpp) class, depending on which algorithm you would like to use.